tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   loans_data_scaled = data_scaler.transform(loans_binary_encoded)
   ```

-* The resulting data, is ready to be used on a machine learning model.
+* The resulting data is ready to be used for a machine learning model.

   ![Scaled data](Images/categorical-data-6.png)